Purpose

 Introduction

-Online courses use digital technologies to provide learning with multimedia sources; allow for multiple learning strategies; comply with University policies concerning access; include flexible scheduling; integrate off-campus, technology-based learning, student-faculty and student-student interaction; and broaden the concept of learning communities.
+Remote asynchronous, remote synchronous, and remote blended courses use digital technologies to provide learning with multimedia sources; allow for multiple learning strategies; comply with University policies concerning delivery and access; include flexible scheduling; integrate online, technology-based learning with student-faculty and student-student interaction; and broaden the concept of learning communities.

 Guidelines